CharlesDDNoble/NobleAndNobleBookstore/README.md

 # NobleAndNobleBookstore
 A online bookstore created as a final for my web design class in April 2018.
 I worked on this project solo, hence the name "Noble&Noble"!
 Note that this is in no means a representation of good modern web site design and server programming, especially some of the security practices (*ahem leaving db_config.php in a public repository*).
-This mostly serves as a time capsule for me in the future :)
+This mostly serves as a time capsule for me to look back to in the future :)

 ### Homepage
 ![alt text](./index.png "The Noble&Noble Homepage.
 Please don't come after me for using copyrighted images, I'm dumb and ain't got no monies :(")